sidddev7/node-express-boilerPlate/README.md

 - Clone the repo and run npm install
 - npm run start
+- good to go,and add the mongodb database credentials in the env file
 #Authentication endpoints: -

 1. /users/register (method: post, register new admin)